-The Japanese program offers students the opportunity to explore the language and culture of
+The Japanese program offers students the opportunity to explore the language and culture of Japan, a society of fascinating tradition and one of the most vital economic powers in the contemporary world.

 1. Japan has one of the top five economies in the world

 The U.S. and Japan have a strong economic relationship that accounts for over 30% of the world's domestic product.
-The U.S.-Japan bilateral economic relationship influences economic conditions in other countries and the two countries share interests in terms of both trade and national security.
+The U.S.-Japan bilateral economic relationship influences economic conditions in other countries, and the two countries share interests in terms of both trade and national security.

 2. Japan is a leader in innovation, design, and engineering